AbdelrahmanOmar1/Findly/README.md

 **Enterprise-grade e-commerce price comparison platform with complete cloud-native DevOps implementation**

-PricePointScout is a production-ready, scalable price comparison service that demonstrates modern software engineering practices from development to deployment.
+Findly is a production-ready, scalable price comparison service that demonstrates modern software engineering practices from development to deployment.
 This project showcases a complete DevOps pipeline with multi-cloud infrastructure, container orchestration, and automated CI/CD workflows.

 ## 🏗️ Architecture Overview